 Malaria kills at least 1 million people across the world each year.
 Artemisia annua, or Sweet Wormwood, is the most effective treatment, especially as the potency of certain drugs has continued to fail.
 The plant came to the fore in the swamps and rain forests of the Vietnam war.
 The Viet-Cong used Artemesia to beat malaria.
 The Americans took their pills.

-The exact understanding of how it works is not fully clear but the ingredient artemisinin seems to attack the mitochodrial membranes of the parasite Plasmodium which causes malaria in humans(1).
+The ingredient artemisinin seems to attack the mitochodrial membranes of the parasite Plasmodium which causes malaria in humans(1).

-Re: Coronavirus: while we are seeing an unprecedented pandemic in our lifetime… we know that even though many have and will die, there are also MORE cures than deaths!
-There were two notable ones on February 7 in Liyang, in central China’s Hunan province – the northern neighbour of Hubei, the outbreak’s epicentre.
-Three days later, another three were discharged in Hebi in Henan province, bordering Hubei to the south, along with two in Hangzhou, on the coast.
+Re: Coronavirus: while we are seeing an unprecedented pandemic in our lifetime… we know that even though many have and will die, there are also many MORE cures than deaths!

 - Artemisinin deals effectively with yeast infections